ibomash/LittleMoments/README.md

 - Add support for shortcut actions to start a meditation without a duration or with a pre-specified duration (App Intents)

+### Multi-device

+- This app runs on iPad and macOS, but can't write to HealthKit on those devices, I think.
+We could add a simple database of past sessions to the app and sync it across devices using CloudKit, and write to HealthKit from iPhones.

 ### Live Activities for mindfulness reminders

-- Ability to start a Mindful Reminders live activity with periodic alerts, e.g. a chime / haptic feedback every 15 min, or every 15 sec
+- Ability to start a Mindful Reminders live activity with periodic alerts, e.g. a chime / haptic feedback every 15 min, or every 15 sec.
+Maybe this is a different "kind" of session?
+Maybe it's a different app?

 ## Credits